 "What’s going to happen now?" friends, colleagues and family members ask on a daily (if not hourly) basis.
-Last night, over dinner, the frustration of one friend overtook our evening.
-"But who will be our next prime minister?" she asked.
+Over the weekend, the frustration of one friend overtook our evening.
+"But what can we do about prorogation?" she asked.
 "And can Boris Johnson really do what he's doing?
 Will I really have to work until I'm 75?
 What’s going on with the Irish border?
-Is anyone doing anything about the climate crisis?"
+Is anyone doing anything about the Amazon being on fire?"

 Honestly, I don’t know.
 People’s faces always change, folding into frustration and disbelief when you say this.
-We can all guess at how this turns out but the truth is that nobody – not the men competing to be in charge of the country, not the senior civil servant in charge of no-deal planning who just quit, not journalists and not voters – really knows what happens next and absolutely everybody is struggling to keep up.
+We can all guess at how this turns out but the truth is that nobody – not the numerous problematic men in charge, not the MPs who are quitting, or threatening to quit, in droves, not journalists and not voters – really knows what happens next and absolutely everybody is struggling to keep up.

 After years of political turmoil, all of us, regardless of how we voted in the EU referendum, have been left reeling, confused and frustrated by politics and politicians.
 On top of that, we’re all completely overwhelmed by what feels like a constant tsunami (or, to keep it topical, hurricane) of bad news.
 Earlier this year an Ofcom report found that 78% of us are concerned about our internet usage and worried about the material we’re consuming while we scroll.
 But at the same time, that report also found that we’re caught in a feedback loop, trapped by the FOMO that the fast pace of today’s news cycle has created.
 A third of Britons now say they're avoiding the news because of "Brexit frustration".

 I'll be the first to say it.
 I think there's too much news.

 I’ll be the first to say it.
 I think there’s too much news.
 In the last few months it feels like we’ve had a year’s worth of news.
-Doesn’t the outrage over Dominic Raab’s confession that he is "probably not" a feminist seem like it happened a lifetime ago?
+Doesn’t the outrage over Jeffrey Epstein's death seem a lifetime ago?
 Blink and you may have missed the fact that since the beginning of last week there have been no fewer than seven mass shootings in the United States.

 And that’s before we even get into what may happen when Brexit, with deal or without, eventually goes through.
 Claims from papers leaked in August warned of a shortage of fresh fruit and medicine, queues of two-and-a-half days at the Channel crossing and a hard Irish border if no deal is agreed.
 Oh, and another point – did you see the open letter signed by 1,000 doctors and 40 professors which called on us all to take part in "nonviolent civil disobedience" because of the looming threat of an "environmental catastrophe" because they think our government’s policies are "woefully inadequate".

 Hands up if you feel like the shrugging girl emoji.